 Africa EENI Global Business School

-Trade and Business in Zambia, Lusaka
+International Trade and Transport in Zambia, Lusaka, Copperbelt

 The Republic of Zambia is a Southern African landlocked country